 On the first day, October 16, the 68th Executive Council Meeting began at 16:00.
 At the meeting, Dr. Alex Brillantes, Secretary General of EROPA reported on the activities of EROPA, followed by other activity reports by each of the technical centers, Dr. Kristoffer B. Berse, deputy editor of the editorial committee for ARPA (EROPA’s organizational bulletin) and Dr. Kikuchi Masao, Professor at Meiji University, chair of the Future Plans and Programs Committee.
 Besides, the following was discussed; Membership Application and Approval Process, Method and Frequency of the Executive Council Meeting, Membership Arrears, Revitalization of ARPA and Membership Fee Arrears Issues for India and Iran and so on.

-At the meeting, President Miyachi made a report on the activities of EROPA Local Government Center, referring to the results of Local Governance Training (discussed below), which is implemented jointly with JICA, Half-day Local Autonomy College study tour for foreign visitors and Comparative Studies, which is a collection of comparative articles on public administration written by researchers mainly from EROPA member states.
+At the meeting, President Miyachi made a report on the activities of EROPA Local Government Center, referring to the results of Local Governance Training (discussed below), which is implemented jointly with the Japan International Cooperation Agency (JICA), Half-day Local Autonomy College tour for foreign visitors and Comparative Studies, which is a collection of comparative articles on public administration written by researchers mainly from EROPA member states.

 < Days 2 to 4 >

 At the beginning of the opening ceremony on October 17, H.E.
-Pham Thi Thanh Tra, Minister of Home Affairs of Viet Nam and Dr. Alex Brillantes, Secretary-General, EROPA, delivered welcoming speeches for the Hanoi conference.
+Pham Thi Thanh Tra, Minister of Home Affairs of Viet Nam and Dr. Alex Brillantes, Secretary-General of EROPA, delivered welcoming speeches for the Hanoi conference.
 Then, President Miyachi made a greeting speech as representative of Japan during the General AssemblyⅠwhich was held after the ceremony.

 the 68th Executive Council Meeting President Miyachi making a greeting speech